twinfoundation/wallet/packages/wallet-connector-iota/docs/reference/classes/IotaWalletConnector.md

 > **ensureBalance**(`identity`, `address`, `ensureBalance`, `timeoutInSeconds`?): `Promise`\<`boolean`\>

-Ensure the balance for an address in a wallet.
+Ensure the balance for the given address is at least the given amount.

 #### Parameters